Meet the Owner

 Sara received her Bachelors of Arts in Art Education with All-Level Teaching Certification in Art Education through Texas Woman’s University.

-Through the TWU Art education program and through working at Studio Art House she has gained diverse experience in working with different age groups and demographics of students.
+Through the TWU Art education program and through working at Studio Art House, she has gained diverse experience in working with different age groups and demographics of students.
 Sara has been apart of art classrooms at different levels throughout her education and has seen the benefits that art can bring to a person’s life.
-Sara teaches Preparatory Art, Young Artist, Studio Artist, and Tween classes.
+Sara teaches Preparatory Art, Young Artist, Studio Artist, Tween, and Adult Classes.

 Sara encourages students to be independent and to build upon their individual art skills.
 She works with her students to think creatively and explore new ideas .
 She has had experience with different mediums such as, charcoal, watercolor, acrylic, oil, pastel, and photography.